estebanuri/face_cam/python/README.md

 If you want to send the output through video conference (e. g.
 Zoom), it is necessary to install a virtual video device.

-##Virtual Video Device
+## Virtual Video Device
-###Linux

-For virtual video device I used *v4l2loopback* module.

-Tested on
-- Ubuntu 18.04
-- Linux 5.3.0-46-generic
+### Linux

-**Important!!!**
-There is a bug on the v4l2loopback and by the time I'm writing this the module **does not work** on Ubuntu 18.04 if you install it with apt.
-Instead follow the instructions explained in *Fixing the v4l2loopback module*
+For virtual video device I used *v4l2loopback* module. **Important!!!
+There is a bug on the v4l2loopback and by the time I'm writing this the module **does not work** if you install it directly with apt.
+Instead you'll need to build and install the last release from the official module github.

 *Example*
 This example opens device 0 camera, detects your face and swaps it with Alberto's face.
 And sends the output to the fake video device /dev/video2.